fxbox/users/doc/API.md

 Only users with admin privileges are able to access this method.

 ### Request
-Requests must include an authorization token containing a [bearer token](#authentication).
+Requests must include an authorization header containing a [bearer token](#authentication).

 ___Parameters___
 * email - User email.